WU-Cordova/cs276-mini-project-1-2d-game-Lcordero21/README.md

 **Game Impact**: This allows for the obstacles to venture off the map at the end of the game.

-**Technical Details**: I sort of described this before, but I just removed the borders in the PlayerControll script.
+**Technical Details**: I sort of described this before, but I just removed the borders in the PlayerControll script on collision.

-**Known Issues**: On some aspects the borders don't fully appear..they're cut off on the sides.
+**Known Issues**: On some aspects the borders don't fully appear, they're cut off on the sides in my web version.

 ### 4. Add Ambient Background Particles (4 points)

 **Implementation**: I added ambient particles in the background.

-**Game Impact**: It just adds to the visuals overall of the game, I like to think of it as little ghost sparkles.
+**Game Impact**: It adds to the overall visuals of the game, I like to think of it as little ghost sparkles.

-**Technical Details**: I created a new particle system and adjusted it according to the dimensions of the screen, I also used the alpha scale (I think that's what it is called) to adjust the color so it fades in and out.
+**Technical Details**: I created a new particle system and adjusted it according to the dimensions of the screen, I also used the scale to adjust the color so it fades in and out.
 The particles also disperse into seperate direction.

 **Known Issues**: The particles don't quite look like the example, and the particles go over the borders rather than behind them.